-So you've found a wonderful application on the Quick Base Exchange and can't wait to use it.
-All you need to do is get your precious data out of Microsoft Excel and into your new Quick Base application.
+So you've found a wonderful app on the Quick Base Exchange and can't wait to use it.
+All you need to do is get your precious data out of Microsoft Excel and into your new Quick Base app.

 To do so, you should understand that Microsoft Excel and Quick Base handle your data in very different ways.
 Excel is a flat data model.
 In other words, it's really just one long list of items on a spreadsheet.
 Quick Base, on the other hand, is multi-dimensional.
 This means that you should take the data that lived in a single spreadsheet and split it into multiple lists, where appropriate.

 In Quick Base, these multiple "lists" are called tables.
 The trick, when moving from Excel to Quick Base, is to know which columns belong in which tables, and then to create relationships between the tables.
 This brings you to Step One in the import process.

 Step One: Decide which Excel columns belong in which Quick Base tables

 This step could also be titled "Make a plan."
 Since you're splitting your data out into multiple dimensions, figuring out where everything belongs may take some thought.
 In fact, there's a whole separate topic on the subject.
 Read how to structure your app.

 Tip: If you don't need to get your data into an existing Quick Base app, you can save yourself some work.
 You can create a new app and import your entire spreadsheet into a single Quick Base table.
 Then split it out into multiple tables afterward.
 This process is much easier than importing into an existing app.
 So, unless you require the special features of an existing app, import from Excel and create your app at the same time.
 Read how.